gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 ### -DiscoverInformationTypes
+Note: This parameter is not available in the preview version of the scanner.
+Instead, use the [Azure portal to configure the scanner](/information-protection/deploy-aip-scanner-preview).

-Specifies what patterns are detected by the scanner:
+For the general availability version: Specifies what patterns are detected by the scanner:

 - PolicyOnly: The scanner uses the conditions (predefined information types and custom) that you have specified for labels in the Azure Information Protection policy.
 - All: The scanner uses any custom conditions that you have specified for labels in the Azure Information Protection policy, and the list of information types that are available to specify for labels in the Azure Information Protection policy.
 When you use this option, labels do not need to be configured for any conditions.